-How to get building permit in the Philippines?
-I’m sharing you here the requirements, fees, and application procedure for the issuance of building permit in the country.
+How to get a building permit in the Philippines?
+We’re sharing here the requirements, fees, and application procedure for the issuance of building permits in the country.

 Why do you need a building permit?

-It is simply in compliance with the proper construction of a house or a building following the requirements set by law or the National Building Code.
-Of course you want to make sure all the proper technical, mechanical, electrical, and structural plans for the construction of the building are met.
+You need a building permit because you want to comply with the proper construction of a house or a building following the requirements set by law or the National Building Code of the Philippines.
+You want to ensure that all the proper technical, mechanical, electrical, and structural plans for the construction of the building are met.

-In addition, if you build a house or a building without a permit from your municipality, construction will be stopped until a permit has been issued or released.
+If you build a house or a building without permission from your municipality, the house construction will be stopped until a permit has been issued or released.
 You’ll receive a strict notice to apply for a permit.